This page is to provide information to the public, other organisations and people sleeping rough

 Tel: 0808 281 0280 Office hours 08:00 to 16:00 Monday - Friday.
 If phoning out of hours please leave a message on the voicemail which will be picked the next working day.

 Streetlink - enables members of the public to connect people sleeping rough with the local services that can support them.

 ELDC Homelessness Team

-WHAT SUPPORT IS AVAILABLE FOR ROUGH SLEEPERS?
+WHAT SUPPORT IS AVAILABLE FOR PEOPLE SLEEPING ROUGH?

 The Royal British Legion - supports serving members of the Armed Forces, veterans and their families.
+Tel: 0808 802 8080

 The main hostel in East Lindsey is based in Skegness.
 There is high demand for this hostel and applicants will normally need a local connection.
 Referrals must be made by a professional and further information can be obtained through any agency the rough sleeper is working with.